 NOTE: Typically, a buyer does not want to order the appraisal until the inspection has been completed.
 If the buyer backs out due to the inspection, they will have to pay for the inspection and the appraisal on a home they are no longer purchasing.
 The appraiser cannot be chosen by a lender, buyer, seller, or Realtor with a loan.
 The appraiser will be randomly chosen by the lending companies automatic system.
 If the property does not appraise for value, there are really 5 options.
 1-The seller can either renegotiate for a lower purchase price that reflects the appraised value (most common).
 2- The buyer can pay the difference out of pocket between the appraised value and the contract price.
 3 – The buyer can back out of the contract and receive a refund of their earnest money.
 4 – Buyer and Seller can meet in the middle to renegotiate the contract.
 5 – Buyer or Seller can request re-appraisal, but the lender would have to agree.
 Appraisals typically cost between $450 – $550, and the fees must be paid before they are ordered.
 Once the appraisal is ordered, it may take 1 – 2 weeks for the appraisal to be completed.

-Don’t forget to call the utility companies BEFORE closing day, but as a seller, know that the utilities must be on for the inspection and the buyer’s final walkthrough.
+Don’t forget to call the utility companies BEFORE closing day.
+As a seller, you need to know that the utilities must be on for the inspection and the buyer’s final walkthrough.
 Upon request, many companies will automatically transfer the buyer’s name to the account on the closing day but don’t schedule the transfer too early in case the closing date changes.
 A few companies, such as many water and waste providers, will only allow buyers to change the bill into their name with proof of the deed.
 You will get a copy of the deed at closing.

 Unless otherwise negotiated in the contract, the termite inspection is typically the last inspection step completed in the purchase process.
 A Wood Destroying Termite Report (WDIR) has an expiration date and must not expire before closing.
 Typically, the seller will pay for the termite inspection, but the buyer can purchase their own.
 See our “recommendations” tab.
 Recommended Inspectors